michelesr/thesis/src/ci.md

 building and testing times.
 In fact, Docker implements a smart caching system that avoid rebuilding images if is not necessary.

-![Jenkins interaction with Docker and Testing environment](images/jenkins-docker.eps)
+![Jenkins interaction with Docker and testing environment](images/jenkins-docker.eps)

 ### Installation